kevintruong/til/Memory/Memory,-Part-1:-Heap-Memory-Introduction.md

 ## What are the challenges of writing a heap allocator?

 The main challenges are,
-* Need to minimize fragmentation (i.e. maximize memory utilization)
+-Need to minimize fragmentation (i.e. maximize memory utilization) -Need high performance
-* Need high performance
-* Fiddly implementation (lots of pointer manipulation using linked lists and pointer arithmetic)
+-Fiddly implementation (lots of pointer manipulation using linked lists and pointer arithmetic)

 Some additional comments: